Data quality, concepts and methodology: Data quality, concepts and methodology

 The relatively small size of the housing market in these three cities makes it difficult to construct reliable price indexes for new houses.
 To compensate, the price movements of rental accommodation are used to approximate the price movements of new houses.
 The rent information itself is collected using different pricing frequencies and collection methods than in the rest of the country.
 Because of these problems, the indexes for Rented Accommodation and Owned Accommodation are not published for these three cities.
 Further, the all-items indexes published for these three cities are not strictly comparable with the same indexes for the provinces or the other sixteen cities.

-With the introduction of the 1992 basket, emphasis was shifted from urban centre data to provincial data.
-Urban Centre all-items series were continued since many users had come to rely on this service, but the method of calculation was changed.
-Shelter indexes are calculated for each urban centre.
-This recognizes the importance of Shelter in the basket, the significant and persistent differences in price movements between urban centres, and the availability of local data.
+With the introduction of the 1992 basket, emphasis was shifted from city data to provincial data.
+City all-items series were continued since many users had come to rely on this service, but the method of calculation was changed.
+Shelter indexes are calculated for each city.
+This recognizes the importance of Shelter in the basket, the significant and persistent differences in price movements between cities, and the availability of local data.
 For the other seven major components, the movement of the provincial counterpart (or, in the cases of Montréal, Toronto, and Vancouver, a sub-provincial counterpart) is used.
-The major components are aggregated using the urban centre's expenditure pattern to arrive at each urban centre's all-items index.
+The major components are aggregated using the city's expenditure pattern to arrive at each city's all-items index.

 A seasonally adjusted series is one from which seasonal movements have been eliminated.
 Seasonal movements are defined as those which are caused by regular annual events such as variations in climate and regular institutional events such as vacations and statutory holidays.
-Seasonally adjusted series are calculated using Statistics Canada's X-12 ARIMA program.
+Seasonally adjusted series are calculated using Statistics Canada’s X-12 ARIMA program.
 Time series with no detectable seasonal movements remain unchanged from the official series.
-The official unadjusted series for all-items index, core consumer price index, each of the eight major component indexes and three special aggregates (all-items excluding food, all-items excluding food and energy and all-items excluding 8 of the most volatile components (Bank of Canada definition) are seasonally adjusted independently.
+The official unadjusted series for the all-items index, the Bank of Canada's core index, each of the eight major component indexes and three special aggregates (all-items excluding food, all-items excluding food and energy and all-items excluding eight of the most volatile components [Bank of Canada definition]) are seasonally adjusted independently.